Ghostscypher/php-mpesa/specifications.md

     // token: auth token
     // expires: unsigned integer
     public MpesaAuth getAuth();

+    // Sets the access token, used to overide the internal auth token
+    // especially when the token is cached
+    // token
+    public MpesaConfig setToken(token: string, optional $expires_at = 0: int);

     // Used to set the shortcode, this is usually the
     // partyA or partyB depending on the transaction